×

 If I could have just one wish, I would wish to wake up every day to the sound of your breath on my neck, the warmth of your lips on my cheek, the touch of your fingers on my skin, and the feel of your heart beating with mine…knowing that I could never find that feeling with anyone other than you.

-But I do hope that it will be useful and help you with your lesson plans.
+But I do hope that this guide will be useful and help you with your lesson plans.

 Enter your e-mail address to get your free PDF!